Opel Senator: Senator B (1987–1993)

 A 24-valve version of the 3.0-litre six was introduced in 1989, generating 204 PS – compared with 177 PS for the older twelve valve version.
 This model was very popular with police forces in the United Kingdom, with several cars being supplied to multiple forces with upgraded police specification for traffic policing service, with the notable exception of the Metropolitan Police.
 The main feature of the new engine was a "Dual Ram" system, increasing torque at low engine speeds by means of a redirected air flow system which engages at 4,000 rpm.
 The engine in police service was capable of a speed of up to 140 mph, although the bonnet was prone to rippling at such high speeds.

 Opel tuners Irmscher introduced a 4-litre version of the Senator and it went on sale in Germany only in late 1990.
 Power increased to 272 PS, it was equipped with a body kit and alloy wheels, while the car's interior benefitted from buffalo hide, added wood panels, and lots of power equipment.
 For 1990 the 2.5 L was replaced by a 2.6 L Dual Ram.
 The twelve-valve, 3-litre version was deleted from the range in 1992.
 CD versions of the 2.6 L (UK market only), and a 24 valve 3.0 L were available up to the model's withdrawal in 1993.

 With the second generation Omega presented at the end of 1993 and available for sale from March 1994, Opel considered themselves sufficiently represented in the upper end of the market by the top specification Omega B. Production of the Opel Senator B ended in the autumn of 1993 with only 69,943 cars produced since the car's launch six and a half years earlier.
 Annual production had slumped from 14,007 in 1990 to 5,952 in 1992, with only 2,688 cars produced in 1993.
-Following the announcement of the discontinuation of the Senator, the government of the United Kingdom would order a final batch of around 200 Vauxhall Senators in 1993 for diplomatic and policing use prior to moving over to the Vauxhall Omega.
+Following the announcement of the discontinuation of the Senator, the government of the United Kingdom would order a final batch of around 200 Vauxhall Senators in 1993 for diplomatic and policing use prior to moving over to the Vauxhall Omega, and on some police forces they entered service a year or more later with M plate registrations.